 It can fit into the oven, on the stovetop, and in the microwave, and then go into the dishwasher without missing a beat.
 It comes in all of Le Creuset’s classic and trendy colors, including flame orange and their newest lavender offering.
 See also a Le Creuset color guide: shop by color.

 The knob doesn’t withstand as high of a heat as stainless steel, but it does have a stay-cool, composite style plastic that helps prevent burns or cracking in the material.
 The enamel is light on the inside to help make checking food easier.

 One downside is the price.
+Here we have already answered why is Le Creuset so expensive?
 Le Creuset is a more significant investment than some other brands, but if you’ve got room in your budget, it’s worth it.
 The materials are superior, and many people end up passing down Le Creuset Dutch Ovens for generations.